hasura/graphql-engine/community/boilerplates/remote-schemas/zeit-now/nodejs/express-graphqljs-sequelize/README.md

-# Zeit + NodeJS + Apollo + Sequelize GraphQL boilerplate
+# Zeit + NodeJS + Express + GraphQL.js + Sequelize GraphQL boilerplate

-A boilerplate using nodejs and [Apollo Server](https://www.apollographql.com/docs/apollo-server/) that can be deployed on Zeit.
+A boilerplate using nodejs, express and [GraphQL.js](https://graphql.github.io/graphql-js/running-an-express-graphql-server/) that can be deployed on Zeit.

 ## Stack